Political Parties of Canada

 In British Columbia, the dominant parties are the NDP and the Liberals.
 Since the decline of the British Columbia Social Credit Party in the 1990s, much of the conservative vote has shifted to the Liberal Party, though in recent years the B.C.
 Conservative Party has begun to make a comeback.

 Alberta has a traditional “two-party plus” system with the Conservatives, Liberals, and NDP.
-However, a new, further-right party known as the Wildrose Party is beginning to make substantial inroads.
-In 2012 it won the second-most seats in the provincial legislature.
+However, a new, further-right party known as the Wildrose Party has made substantial inroads in recent years.
+Since 2012, it has held second-place status in the provincial legislature.

 Saskatchewan is ruled by the Saskatchewan Party, which is a coalition of Liberal and Conservative supporters.
 The opposition party is the NDP, which has ruled for long stretches of the province’s history.